hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 </pre>

 In this Dual mode example, "1Gb (preferred) on 2nd port" means a one gigabit network for port 2, as enumerated by default from the server's BIOS or as overridden in the Server Types panel.
-The "preferred" tag suggests that if the NIC/port does not support 1Gb, HP Cloud
+The "preferred" tag suggests that if the NIC/port does not support 1Gb, HP Helion Cloud
 OS falls back to the next maximum speed supported by the NIC or port.
 However, if there is no preferred tag, it means the port has to support 1Gb; otherwise the deployment might not succeed.